longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ..
-Tip:: If you are new to Freeciv21, the ``tutorial`` scenario will walk you through about 100 turns worth of tips on how to get started playing a single-player game.
+Tip:: If you are new to Freeciv21, the ``tutorial`` scenario will walk you through about 100 turns worth of tips on how to get started playing a single player game.

 Clicking on the :guilabel:`Browse` button will bring a filesystem browser that you can use to pick a scenario file in an alternate location.
 Clicking on :guilabel:`Cancel` will bring you back to the